 Some fantasy owners are okay with safety on their roster, as they just want someone who’ll continually post RB2 or flex numbers, looking to make up for upside with their wide receivers.
 Even if that’s the case, the trend continues with trying to avoid older running backs.

 It’s probably accepted among the public that while the youngsters may have more upside, the veterans are the safer bet.
 This chart disagrees with that.
 Similar to the elite upside and RB1 potential, there’s a drop-off after their age-28 season.
 There’ve been 36.0 percent of 21 year olds to finish top-24, 37.4 percent of 26 year olds, and 37.5 percent of 28 year olds, yet no age beyond 28 posted higher than a 29.6 percent mark.
 It’s also important to note that Adrian Peterson and Frank Gore have contributed to a lot of those numbers over the last few years, so it looked even worse before the future Hall of Famers boosted the percentages.

 What We Learned

-Stop being concerned with young running backs and saying things like, “Well, we’ve never seen him play a down in the NFL before.”
-From a per-touch standpoint, running backs tend to decline once they get past the age of 26, and it appears that NFL teams have taken notice, moving on from running backs faster than ever before.
+Do not worry about a running back being young.
+Instead, worry about them being old, as they lose any upside they once had.
+There’s always going to be an exception to every rule, but in fantasy football, you play for the rule, not the exception.
+From a per-touch standpoint, running backs tend to decline beyond the age of 26, which is why we’ve started to see running backs have a hard time getting a big contract once their rookie deal is over.
 If you’ve got a running back who is 28 years of age, regardless of how great his season was, you need to consider moving him before it’s too late.
 We also learned that no age is too young to consider a running back among the elites.
 If you need running back help on your roster, don’t be afraid to spend up in order to acquire a young running back.